Mariam Baouardy: Early life

 Nonetheless, Baouardy felt depressed and alone.
 She wrote her brother, then living in Nazareth, asking him to visit her.
 The young male servant she asked to deliver the letter drew out of her the cause for her sadness.
 Upon learning of this, he attempted to woo her for himself, inviting her to convert to Islam.
 She rejected his proposal, which caused the young man to fly into a rage, in which he drew a knife and cut her throat.
 He then dumped her body in a nearby alley.

 Baouardy then experienced what she was convinced was a miracle.
 As she related later, a "nun dressed in blue" brought her to a grotto which she could never identify, stitched her wounds, and took care of her.
 Her voice was affected for the rest of her life as a result of the cut, which a French doctor later measured as being 10 cm. (nearly 4 inches) wide.
 After being cared for by this mysterious figure for a month, she recovered enough to leave and find work as a domestic servant in the home of an Arab Christian family in the city.

-After a year, Baourardy decided to try to meet her brother and traveled by caravan to Jerusalem.
+After a year, Baouardy decided to try to meet her brother and traveled by caravan to Jerusalem.
 She felt inspired to make a vow of perpetual virginity there at the Holy Sepulchre.
 She then took a boat in Jaffa intending to head to Acre.
 Due to poor weather, however, the boat had to stop at Beirut.
 Taking this as a sign from God, she disembarked and found work as a maid.
 After working there, she suddenly became blind, which lasted for 40 days, when just as suddenly she recovered her vision.
 Not long after that, she had a severe fall which seemed to leave her for dead.
 Her employer cared for her for a month until she recovered, wholly healed.